eXist-db/eXide/README.md

 also how development on eXide is done.

 To build eXide from scratch,
 you should first get eXist-db from SVN and build it (build.sh/build.bat).
+Next, install Node.js (https://nodejs.org/).
 Next, clone eXide into a directory, e.g.:

      git clone git://github.com/wolfgangmm/eXide.git eXideDev
      cd eXideDev